 How Are Donations Accounted For?

 Our 10% Pledge model dictates that the more successful our business is in a year, the larger our contribution.
 AFTCO's annual donation goal is equivalent to at least 10% of total company profits as represented on company financial statements.
-In 2021, the Peggie Shedd Marine Trust made a $50,000 donation on behalf of the Shedd family who owns AFTCO.
+In 2022, the Peggie Shedd Marine Trust made a $50,000 donation on behalf of the Shedd family who own AFTCO.

-The Value of Donated Time and Product Is Not Included in This Total
+The Value of Donated Product and Time Is Not Included in This Total

-AFTCO often provides support through the donation of time and product.
-In 2021, we conservatively estimate that we contributed approximately $80,000 of inline retail product to support the mission of our partners.
+AFTCO often provides support through the donation of product and time.
+In 2022, we estimate that we contributed approximately $400,000 in product to support our partners, disaster relief, and charities.
 Additionally, AFTCO staff donates a considerable amount of both personal and employee time towards conservation and sustainability efforts, including volunteering at fish hatcheries, CCA events, and cleanup events.
-We do not formally track or assign a monetary value to these efforts.
 AFTCO Chairman Bill Shedd has spent over 400 hours a year on conservation and fishing access issues for 40+ years.